amusant/presentations/dac2018/PITCHME.md

 #### Scope & Attacker Model
 - Scope |
 	- Attacks on OS mounted from the FPGA  |
-- Attacker Model
+- Attacker Model |
 	- Sceanrio A : High Performance Computing |
 	- Scenario B : Embedded |
 ---
 ### Attacker Model
-- HPC
+- HPC |
 	- The attacker is an ordinary user of a SoCFPGA cluster |
 	- She executes her code under the guise of compute intensive tasks. |
 	- e.g AMAZON AWS |
+	- Concerned FPGAs: Zynq UltraScale+, Arria W, Stratix X |

--Embedded
+-Embedded |
+	- The attacker is a third-party Supplier  of FPGA librarires (App Store) |
+	- The User himself trying to break DRMs. |
+	- concerned FPGAs: Cyclone V, Zynq 7000 |